Bitcoin Myths · #6 of 20

 Do I need to buy a whole Bitcoin?

 No. Bitcoin divides into 100 million units called satoshis.
-You can buy any dollar amount and receive the equivalent.
-Most people who own Bitcoin have never bought a whole coin.
+You can buy any dollar amount and receive the equivalent in sats.
+Most people who own Bitcoin have never bought a whole bitcoin.

 What is a satoshi?

-A satoshi (or “sat”) is the smallest unit of Bitcoin, named after its creator Satoshi Nakamoto.
+A satoshi (or sat) is the smallest unit of Bitcoin, named after its creator Satoshi Nakamoto.
 One satoshi equals 0.00000001 BTC.
-At $100,000 per Bitcoin, one satoshi is worth about one-tenth of a cent.
+Using a round $100,000 per bitcoin, one satoshi is worth about a tenth of a cent.

 What is dollar-cost averaging and how does it work with Bitcoin?